joyent/triton-kbmapi/docs/index.md

 require kbmd / piv-tool and potentially kbmapi to support a particular device's implementation.
 Similarly, enabling the feature requires the use of PIV tokens that implement the corresponding feature (attestation or a static serial number).
-The initial scope will only include support for Yubikey attestation and serial numbers.
+The initial scope will only include support for YubiKey attestation and serial numbers.

 In both cases, enforcement of the policy occurs during the provisioning